Riverdale Local Schools: Incidents

 In June 2017, a fifth grade special education teacher was charged with three counts of sexual battery (all third-degree felonies) for sexually assaulting a 13-year-old female student.
 The incident did not take place on school grounds, and the student was not in the teacher's class, but rather one of the after school activities she was overseeing.
 Reported by the victim's parents, the incidences occurred on January 4 and February 3.
 Her resignation was received by Riverdale on March 27.
 After the accusations were made and the teacher was taken to court, she was found guilty for one count of sexual battery, resulting in a three-year prison sentence.
 The other two counts were dropped.

+In 2019, a girl accidentally started a fire in one of the school's classrooms, resulting in a 911 call.
+This resulted in school being closed for the rest of the week to get the smell of smoke out of the school.